 The DNP curriculum is organized into 33 semester credits comprised of didactic classes, experiential practica, and seminars, with a capstone project completing the degree.
 As a practice doctorate, the emphasis is on building leadership and practice skills in knowledge application among diverse population groups.
 The goal is to improve health and decrease health inequities that lead to unnecessary morbidity and mortality in communities.

 A total of six didactic courses (18 semester credits) constitute the DNP program.
 One course equals three semester credits.
-Courses are taught in an immersion model two days a month—eight hours of class time the first day and four hours the subsequent morning, followed by an afternoon seminar.
+The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month – eight hours of class time for the first day and four hours the subsequent morning, followed by an afternoon seminar.
+Other courses are offered in an immersion format of 3-4 days of class per semester with 3 half-day seminars.

 Class attendance is expected and should be considered a key responsibility, not only to one’s self, but to one’s classmates and the course instructor.
 Classes are held on Augsburg’s campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg’s branch campus.
-Video conferencing is used for some of the classes, however, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
+Video conferencing is used for some of the classes and for distant students.
+However, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
 If weather is inclement, video conferencing is used.

 In a 15-week semester, practicum hours are computed as follows: